-However packaging shall be by DPO and not Broadcaster as DPO may not be able to carry every channel that the broadcaster offers in a package.
-If packaging is allowed to broadcaster, then the Broadcaster would definitely push the non-driver channels with the driver channels for attractive rates to consumers.
+If packaging is allowed, then the Broadcaster would definitely push the non-driver channels with the driver channels for attractive rates to consumers.
 The same will again restrict the choice of the consumers to choose channels and view the content of their choice.
-This would thus lead to the current situation where customers would be saddled with unnecessary channels.
+This would thus lead to the current situation where customers would be saddled with unnecessary channels which they would not like to view but have to eventually pay for.